prancer-io/cloud-validation-framework/docs/docs/api/collection.md

 **Update Collection config items**
 ---

-- This API is for updating json data of config item like connector, snapshot, mastersnapshot, test, mastertest, and collection_configuration
+- This API is for updating json data of config item like connector, snapshot, mastersnapshot, test, mastertest, and collection_configuration, notifications

 **CURL Sample**
 ```